lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 .. note::

   When discussing configuration below, the default configuration values can be inspected at ``$DAF_BUTLER_DIR/python/lsst/daf/butler/configs`` (they can be accessed directly as Python package resources) and current values can be obtained by calling ``butler config-dump`` on a Butler repository.
+  For example, this will list the formatter section of a butler configuration (assuming a single file-based datastore is in use):

+  .. prompt:: bash

+     butler config-dump --subset .datastore.formatters ./repo-dir

 Storage Classes
 ===============

 A Storage Class is fundamental to informing Butler how to deal with specific Python types.
 Each `DatasetType` is associated with a `StorageClass`.
-This storage class declares the Python type, any components it may have (read-only or read-write), and an assembler that can be used to process read parameters.
+This storage class declares the Python type, any components it may have (derived or read-write), and an assembler that can be used to process read parameters.

 Composites
 ^^^^^^^^^^